the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab0.0_review/_index.md

 # Review: Turtle Drawing

 Welcome to Year 2 CS!
-We hope you're excited for what we have planned this year! 😄
+We hope you're excited for what we have planned this year 😄

 Let's review by taking it back to Turtle drawings!